saagarjha/saagarjha.github.io/index.md

 I'm a software engineer from Cupertino, California, but I spend an inordinate amount of time in the southern part of the state.
 You can check out some of my work on my [projects]({{ site.url }}/projects) and [toys]({{ site.url }}/toys) pages.
 I also post some stuff on my [blog]({{ site.url }}/blog) from time to time.
 Still curious?
 You can find my resume [here]({{ site.url }}/resume.pdf).

 ## Contact me
 Got a question?
 Need to talk to me?
-[Email](mailto:{{ site.email }}) is generally the best way to get a hold of me, but I also have other online accounts as well, which may or may not be a better choice depending on what you want to talk about:
+[Email](mailto:{{ site.email }}) is generally the best way to get ahold of me, but I also have other online accounts as well, which may or may not be a better choice depending on what you want to talk about:

 - [{{ site.github_username }}](https://github.com/{{ site.github_username }}) on GitHub
 - [saagarjha](https://news.ycombinator.com/user?id=saagarjha) on Hacker News